pranavmimani/pranavmimani.github.io/_pages/about.md

 I was born and brought up in India.
 I graduated from the Delhi School of Economics, India with a Master of Arts (Economics) degree.
 I hold a Bachelor of Technology degree in Mechanical Engineering from Shiv Nadar University.

-I can be contacted at Email : pranav.mimani@eui.eu
+I can be contacted at Email : pranav.mimani[at]eui.eu